StevenHeinrich/ember-leaflet-draw/README.md

   - *They all follow this pattern '`onDraw`' + '`{F}istletterofremainingstring`'*

-For a full list of the Events and other API features of the underlying Leaflet Draw library, checkout the [Leaflet Draw API Documentation]
+Refer to the full list of the [Events] (they have different return values...
+Layer/LayerGroup/String, look there to know what you will be working with).
+For additional features of the underlying Leaflet Draw library, checkout the [Leaflet Draw API Documentation].

 #### Working directly with the L.Draw and L.DrawToolBar objects